rosskevin/iracing-minimal-style/README.md

 - removes gradients and fades for a flat look

 ## Member site

 - Removes left/right background images (promotions)
 - Removes ticker
 - Removes big footer (not the nav, the black mostly unused footer)
 - Removes the facebook publish icon

 # Contributing

 Please contribute!
 We will readily accept contributions and try to stay on top of them.

-## To Do:
-- [ ] ?

 ## To contribute: